Our next workshop is Saturday May 19, 10-4pm OR Sunday, May 20, 1:3–5:30pm

 Join Catherine for a fun, easy afternoon learning how to lay out and paint a Barn Quilt of your own!
 Size of finished boards will be 2′ x 2′ (that’s bigger than you think!) and all materials are provided.
-Cost of the class is $45.00.
-We will provide the primed board, the pattern, which is this versatile “Appalachian Trail” Quilt Block (and I think applicable for our first workshop) we provide everything else-paint and supplies, all you need, so just show up and be ready to tape and paint!
+Cost of the class is $65.00.
+We will provide the primed board, the pattern, which is different from our first workshop… we provide everything else-paint and supplies, all you need, so just show up and be ready to paint!

 Customize with your own colors.
 Catherine will talk about color interaction and basic color theory to help you choose the right color combinations.
 This will be FUN!!!!